Canopy Height Model Creation: A Python Workflow for Forestry and Ecological Applications

 Raster Alignment & Height Derivation

-With aligned DSM and DTM rasters, canopy height is derived through straightforward pixel-wise subtraction.
+With aligned DSM and DTM rasters, canopy height is derived through pixel-wise subtraction.
 However, spatial alignment, resolution matching, and extent clipping must be enforced programmatically using rasterio and numpy.
 The workflow requires resampling both surfaces to a common grid cell size and verifying affine matrix compatibility before arithmetic operations.

 import rasterio